 For example, a charismatic white pastor from First Presbyterian Church of Hayward became the primary decision maker concerning property use and property sales revenue for New Bridges Presbyterian Church, a primarily African immigrant congregation.
 New Bridges’s historic use of the property referred to as the “South Hayward Parish” paled in comparison to a white pastor’s influence at Presbytery.
 To this day the proceeds from the sale of the South Hayward Parish property that were supposed to be distributed to New Bridges remain under Presbytery control.

 Despite ongoing efforts to increase the diversity of those who sit on bodies such as councils and standing committees, this increase in “representation” has not moved these individuals towards empowerment and belonging.
-The bureaucracy of the presbytery is likely to be much less approachable for BIPOC individuals and communities than for those who find comfort within a white supremacy culture.
+The bureaucracy of the Presbytery is likely to be much less approachable for BIPOC individuals and communities than for those who find comfort within a white supremacy culture.
 Some BIPOC individuals who have served on PSF committees and working groups have resigned prematurely, likely due to not feeling accepted as a peer.

 When directed toward BIPOC, the rigidity of our culture is often couched in paternalistic language such as, “you don’t know enough to make that decision, so we will make it on your behalf.”
 This perspective maintains control, power, and authority in the hands of the dominant white culture.